jamiewilbraham/azure-docs/articles/cognitive-services/Speech/GetStarted/GetStartedClientLibraries.md

 ## License

-All Cognitive Services SDKs and samples are licensed with the MIT License.
+All Cognitive Research Technologies SDKs and samples are licensed with the MIT License.
 For more information, see [License](https://github.com/Microsoft/Cognitive-Speech-STT-JavaScript/blob/master/LICENSE.md).